 repatriate the Contractor’s and its subcontractors’ personnel from the Site and remove from the Site any equipment of the Contractor together with any Contractor’s wreckage, rubbish and debris of any kind.

+In case of a withdrawal as described in this Clause 42 (Withdrawal from the Contract for Customer’s Default), the Customer shall pay the Contract Price for the Works already performed and compensate the Contractor for damages caused.

-42USE OF DOCUMENTS AND INFORMATION
+USE OF DOCUMENTS AND INFORMATION

 The Contractor shall not, without the Customer’s prior written consent, disclose the Contract, or any provision thereof, or any specification, plan, drawing, pattern, sample or information furnished by or on behalf of the Customer in connection therewith, to any person other than a person employed by the Contractor in the performance of the Contract on a need-to-know basis.
 The disclosure to any such employed person shall be made in confidence and shall extend only so far as may be necessary for the purposes of such performance.